liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

             android:orientation="vertical">
             ...

-4. Insert your view's screenlet in any of your activities or fragments, using your new layout's name as the `liferay:layoutId` attribute's value.
+4. Insert your View's Screenlet in any of your activities or fragments, using your new layout's name as the `liferay:layoutId` attribute's value.
 For example, to use the new `login_password` layout, insert `LoginScreenlet` in an activity or fragment, and set